-It is the goal of the Department and in accordance with Section 335.065(1)(a), Florida Statutes, that "Bicycle and pedestrian ways shall be given full consideration in the planning and development of transportation facilities, including the incorporation of such ways into state, regional, and local transportation plans and programs.
-Bicycle and pedestrian ways shall be established in conjunction with construction, reconstruction, or other change of any state transportation facility, and special emphasis shall be given to projects within 1 mile of an urban area."
+It is the goal of the Department and in accordance with Section 335.065, Florida Statutes, Bicycle and pedestrian ways along state roads and transportation facilities:

+- "(1)(a) Bicycle and pedestrian ways shall be given full consideration in the planning and development of transportation facilities, including the incorporation of such ways into state, regional, and local transportation plans and programs.
+Bicycle and pedestrian ways shall be established in conjunction with the construction, reconstruction, or other change of any state transportation facility, and special emphasis shall be given to projects in or within 1 mile of an urban area. - (b) Notwithstanding the provisions of paragraph (a), bicycle and pedestrian ways are not required to be established: - 1.
+Where their establishment would be contrary to public safety; - 2.
+When the cost would be excessively disproportionate to the need or probable use; - 3.
+Where other available means or factors indicate an absence of need."